-2. Physiological roles of PDPN
+2. Physiological Roles of PDPN

 2.1.
-Lung
+Lungs

-PDPN is identical to T1 $\alpha$ , which encodes an antigen expressed at the apical membrane of lung type I alveolar epithelium [34,35].
-Lung type I alveolar cells cover more than 95% of the alveolar surface and are essential for gas-exchange function.
-During lung morphogenesis, the PDPN expression pattern changes from widespread in embryonic lung epithelium to restricted expression to type I alveolar cells of the distal epithelium [34,36].
+PDPN is identical to T1 α , which encodes an antigen expressed at the apical membrane of lung type I alveolar epithelium [32,33].
+Lung type I alveolar cells cover more than 95% of the alveolar surface and are essential for gas-exchange functioning.
+During lung morphogenesis, the PDPN expression pattern changes from widespread in the embryonic lung epithelium to an expression that is restricted to type I alveolar cells of the distal epithelium [32,34].
 Mice lacking Pdpn die shortly after birth due to respiratory defects.
-The lungs of Pdpn KO mice were not sufficiently filled with air.
-The distal lung showed marked dense cellularity and abnormal terminal respiratory units, but only a few attenuated type I cells [37,38].
+The lungs of Pdpn KO mice did not sufficiently fill with air.
+The distal lung showed marked dense cellularity and abnormal terminal respiratory units, but only a few attenuated type I cells [35,36].
 These results indicate that PDPN regulates the proliferation and differentiation of lung type I alveolar epithelial cells.

 2.2.
-Lymphatic endothelial cells
+Lymphatic Endothelial Cells

-PDPN expression in lymphatic endothelium was reported and named as "E11 antigen" [39].
-PDPN is one of the most highly expressed lymphatic-specific genes, however, it is not expressed in blood vascular endothelial cells [40].
+PDPN expression in the lymphatic endothelium was reported and named as "E11 antigen" [37].
+PDPN is one of the most highly expressed lymphatic-specific genes; however, it is not expressed in blood vascular endothelial cells [38].
 Therefore, PDPN is employed for pathological diagnosis as a highly specific lymphatic endothelial cell marker.
 Until the discovery of PDPN, there was no way to distinguish between blood and lymph vessels in pathological diagnosis, and specific antibodies against PDPN greatly improved the accuracy of pathological diagnosis.
-PROX-1, a lymphatic-specific homeobox protein, regulates PDPN in lymphatic endothelial cells [41].
+PROX-1, a lymphatic-specific homeobox protein, regulates PDPN in lymphatic endothelial cells [39].

-Pdpn KO mice also exhibited impaired lymphatic transport and lymphedema formation [37].
+Pdpn KO mice also exhibited impaired lymphatic transport and lymphedema formation [35].
 Furthermore, the PDPN-CLEC-2 interaction is essential for platelet aggregation and embryonic blood lymphatic vascular separation.
-In embryonic development, lymphatic network formation is initiated from the formation of lymph sacs sprouted form the cardinal vein.
-The separation is essential for lymphatic system development [42,43].
+In embryonic development, lymphatic network formation is initiated from the formation of lymph sacs, which sprout from the cardinal vein.
+This separation is essential for lymphatic system development [40,41].
 Uhrin et al. demonstrated that PDPN-mediated platelet activation is involved in the separation process.
 Platelet aggregation initiates the separation at the zone of PDPN-expressing lymph sacs and cardinal veins.
-This phenotype was not observed in the Pdpn KO embryos.
-A similar phenotype is also induced by treatment of pregnant mice with acetyl salicylic acid, PDPN blocking antibodies, or by inactivation of the kindlin-3 gene required for platelet aggregation [44].
-Furthermore, CLEC-2 KO mice also show a defect in blood lymphatic vessel separation [45].
+This phenotype was not observed in Pdpn KO embryos.
+A similar phenotype is also induced via the treatment of pregnant mice with acetyl salicylic acid, PDPN-blocking antibodies, or through inactivation of the kindlin-3 gene required for platelet aggregation [42].
+Furthermore, CLEC-2 KO mice also show a defect in blood lymphatic vessel separation [43].
 Therefore, the interaction between endothelial PDPN and circulating platelets is crucial in separating the lymphatic vessels from the blood vascular system.